delfin123/5-startit-movie-finder-delfin123/README.md

 To make sure everything works in this initial repo:
 - clone
 - do `npm install` in root of this repo
-- do `npm run test` for run Homatask 5
+- do `npm test` for run Homatask 5
 - do `npm run test-H/t3` for run Hometask 3
 - do `npm run test-travis` for run Hometask 5 using Travis CI
 - do `npm run test-cucumber` for running tests which use cucumber